terranchao/raytracer/README.md

 3. **Build**

-    CMake is used to build this project.
+    CMake (GCC) is used to build this project.
     ```bash
     cd raytracer
     cmake -B build